Learned-Database Systems Security: Learned-Database Systems Security Survey

-Next, to validate our finings by showing exploiting the increased attack surface is indeed feasible, in Sections~\ref{sec:bao} through~\ref{sec:pgm} we choose some of these attacks, and implement and evaluate proof-of-concept implementations.
-Our choice of systems to attack is conservative: we focus on work that was published in top-tier venues and had open-source implementations, and select attacks that are non-trivial and where empirical evaluation carries actual value (for example, poisoning the BAO query optimizer by issuing the same query enough times will, by BAO's design, completely eliminate the value of the learned component; we therefore focus on evaluating a timing attack instead).
-We chose PGM due to its excellent reported worst-case guarantees.
+In the upcoming sections, we validate our findings by showing that exploiting the increased attack surface is indeed feasible.
+To this end, we implement and evaluate proof-of-concept attacks in Sections~\ref{sec:bao} through~\ref{sec:pgm}.
+The targets for these attacks were selected conservatively: we focus on work that was published in top-tier venues and had open-source implementations, and select attack goals that are non-trivial and where empirical evaluation carries actual value (for example, poisoning the BAO query optimizer by issuing the same query enough times will, by BAO's design, completely eliminate the value of the learned component; we therefore focus on evaluating a timing attack instead).